Learn about an online tool to help you apply for benefits from the Human Resources Administration.

 Learn about programs and services for pregnant women, expectant fathers, and families.

 Learn how young people can get shelter and services through Department of Youth and Community Development (DYCD).
 Submit a complaint or comment to DYCD.

 Request social services and emergency assistance for victims of rape, incest, and sexual assault.

 Learn about how to help a family member or friend living on the street.

 Learn about educational services for students who are homeless or in temporary housing.

 Get information and help with applying for or living in supportive housing for formerly homeless or incarcerated people or youth aging out of foster care.

 Get help for residents in three quarter housing.

-Get resources for young people, troubled youth, and their families.
-Includes Youth Connect, walk-in centers, and NYC Teen website.
+Get resources for young people, troubled youth, and their families, including Community Connect and walk-in centers.